Flexible Work Arrangements

 Disclaimer

 A department may discontinue, temporarily suspend or alter the arrangement when business needs change.
-Departmental needs, customer service, productivity, and quality always take precedence.
-It is the university’s exclusive decision to provide flexible work arrangements—the decision is not subject to the grievance procedure.
+Departmental needs, customer service, productivity and quality always take precedence.
+It is the university’s exclusive decision to provide flexible work arrangements — the decision is not subject to the grievance procedure.

-Supervisor guidelines
+Supervisor Guidelines

 Contact your internal HR representative or your OHR Business Partner for additional assistance.
 Before approving a flexible work arrangement, consider the possible expenses: